Tornado Druid Endgame Build Guide

 - Stack your Shapeshifting bonuses by alternating between Maul and Tornado.

-- Use Blood Howl as often as possible to receive the bonuses from Vigilance and Backlash, casting it before Tornado to make use of Innate Blood Howl's damage buff.
+- Use Blood Howl as often as possible to heal, activate Innate Blood Howl, and receive the bonuses from Vigilance and Backlash.

-If you run out of Spirit and cannot cast Tornado use Maul to recuperate your Spirit.
+If you run out of Spirit and cannot cast Tornado, use Maul (also known as Claw during Grizzly Rage) to recuperate your Spirit.

 Spirit Boons